-We are the skilled and dedicated health professionals, support staff, volunteers and physicians who promote wellness and provide health care every day to approximately 3.8 million Albertans, as well as to many residents of southwestern Saskatchewan, southeastern British Columbia and the Northwest Territories
+We are the skilled and dedicated health professionals, support staff, volunteers and physicians who promote wellness and provide health care every day to about 4 million Albertans, as well as to many residents of Saskatchewan, British Columbia and the Northwest Territories.

-- Alberta Health Services (AHS) has almost 100,000 employees, including approximately 91,500 direct AHS employees and approximately 7,900 staff working in AHS wholly-owned subsidiaries such as Carewest, CapitalCare Group and Calgary Laboratory Services (excluding Covenant Health staff), 16,800 volunteers and 8,020 physicians.
+Alberta Health Services (AHS) has over 104,000 employees, including about 96,100 direct AHS employees and almost 8,000 staff working in AHS wholly-owned subsidiaries such as Carewest, CapitalCare Group and Calgary Laboratory Services (excluding Covenant Health staff), 17,600 volunteers and almost 8,400 physicians.

-- 99 acute care hospitals, 5 stand-alone psychiatric facilities, 8,118 acute care beds, 21,683 continuing care beds/spaces, plus equity partnership in 40 primary care networks.
+100 acute care hospitals, 5 stand-alone psychiatric facilities, 8,230 acute care beds, 22,533 continuing care beds/spaces and 202 community palliative and hospice beds, 2,327 addiction and mental health beds plus equity partnership in 41 primary care networks.

 Programs and services are offered at over 450 facilities throughout the province, including hospitals, clinics, continuing care facilities, mental health facilities and community health sites.

 The province also has an extensive network of community-based services designed to assist Albertans maintain and/or improve health status.